 On closer inspection; these instructions closely follow the directions for creating a site with Google’s recommendations, with clear and simple points to follow and respect:

-Then there are several specific techniques that they don’t recommend; such as content automatically-generated or copied from other online resources; link schemes; cloaking or doorway pages; which we have already encountered in the deepening on black hat SEO and which represent; precisely, manipulative tactics that can cause a penalty by Google.
+Then there are several specific techniques that they don’t recommend; such as content automatically generated or copied from other online resources; link schemes; cloaking or doorway pages; which we have already encountered in the deepening of black hat SEO and which represent; precisely, manipulative tactics that can cause a penalty by Google.

 The Types of Google Penalties